Emergency Preparedness

 The Provincial Government conducts an annual survey of Albertans to gauge emergency preparedness attitudes and behaviors among Albertan public.
 The 2022 Preparedness Survey highlights the need for preparedness activities, as an increasing number of Albertans are worried about emergencies or disasters, while a decreasing number of Albertans feel adequately prepared or are actively undertaking emergency preparedness activities.

 Wildfire preparedness is increasingly important in our area.
-Lean how to safeguard your property from wildfire.
+Lean how to safeguard your rural property from wildfire.

 Are You Prepared?